 CTE S tandards and Benchmarks 12.04 Describe in writing the properties of a distilling solvent.
 12.05 Exhibit the ability to operate the pump on a filter.
 13.0 Understand proper operation of stills. - The student will be able to: 13.01 Explain the causes for slow-down in distilling solvent.
 13.02 List factors of a worn out pump.
 13.03 Explain vacuum leak.
 13.04 Explain a steam or water leak.
 13.05 Define vacuum still pressure.
 13.06 Explain how to clean dirty heating tubes.
 13.07 Determine a faulty steam trap.
 13.08 Diagnose an odor in a distilled solvent.
 14.0 Operate pumps at maximum efficiency. - The student will be able to: 14.01 Demonstrate the reducing or no flow of solvent.
-1 14.02 Define the loss of pump prime.
-14.02 Define the loss of pump prime.14.03 Identify position of the valve in either a suction or discharge line.
+14.02 Define the loss of pump prime.
 14.03 Identify position of the valve in either a suction or discharge line.
-14.03 Identify position of the valve in either a suction or discharge line.14.04 Determine the clogged strainers in suction lines.
-14.03Identify position of the valve in either a suction or discharge line.14.04Determine the clogged strainers in suction lines.14.05Determine the solvent level in tanks below the pump lines.
-14.03 Identify position of the valve in either a suction or discharge line.
 14.04 Determine the clogged strainers in suction lines.
 14.05 Determine the solvent level in tanks below the pump lines.
 14.06 Explain a slipping pump drive belt.
-15.0 14.03Identify position of the valve in either a suction or discharge line.14.04Determine the clogged strainers in suction lines.14.05Determine the solvent level in tanks below the pump lines.14.06Explain a slipping pump drive belt.14.07Explain a pressure relief valve, open on gear pumps.
-15.0 14.03 Identify position of the valve in either a suction or discharge line.
-14.04 Determine the clogged strainers in suction lines.
-14.05 Determine the solvent level in tanks below the pump lines.
-14.06 Explain a slipping pump drive belt.
 14.07 Explain a pressure relief valve, open on gear pumps.
 14.08 Explains lint build up on the impeller in the pump.
+15.0 Clean garments. - The student will be able to: 15.01 Demonstrate understanding of causes for excessive redeposit.

-CTE S tandards and Benchmarks 15.03 Define improper garment classification.
+CTE S Standards and Benchmarks 15.02 Explain insufficient filter flow rate.
+15.03 Define improper garment classification.
 15.04 Explain dissolved garment classification.
 15.05 Define causes for excessive oils or greases in solvents.
 15.06 Write causes for wrinkles occurring in dry-cleaning.
 15.07 Diagnose causes for garment streaks, slow drying, or spotting rings.
 15.08 Determine the reason for objectionable odors.
 15.09 Define bleeding of dyes.
 15.10 Describe dye or soil pick-up in local areas.
 15.11 Explain restoration procedures of insoluble soil.
 15.12 Demonstrate the method for softening plastic-coated fabrics.
 16.0 Perform routine maintenance. - The student will be able to: 16.01 Determine causes of machine malfunction.
 16.02 Perform preventative maintenance.
 16.03 Perform shop housekeeping duties.
 16.04 Explain and demonstrate proper handling and storage of flammable and/or toxic materials.